 - Be enrolled full-time in an undergraduate program relevant to Information Technology and entering the junior year in fall 2022, OR seeking admission in an IT-related master’s degree program beginning in fall 2022.
 (These programs must be at a U.S.-based accredited institution).

 - Be on a timeline to graduate with your bachelor’s or master’s degree in May 2024;

 - Hold a minimum 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA through participation in the program.

 - Be able to obtain and maintain medical and security clearances and suitability requirements.

 So what type of degree program should you be pursuing to be eligible for the Fellowship?

 Because there are so many different degree programs that are related to information technology, the State Department doesn’t have an exhaustive list of degree programs that are eligible.
 The agency is looking for diversity in technology skills, so most IT-related programs are desirable, including computer science, information technology, cybersecurity, computer engineering, IT services administration, information science, computer systems networking and more.
 You can also be in an online degree program, as long as it is from an accredited online college or university.

-If you’re not sure whether your degree program would meet the requirements, send an email to FAITFellowship@twc.edu.
+If you’re not sure whether your degree program would meet the requirements or whether you are on the right timeline, send an email to FAITFellowship@twc.edu.
 You can even send us a link to the specific degree program that you are enrolled in (or planning to enroll in), and we’ll take a look and let you know if you’ll be eligible to apply.

 When you are ready to apply, go to https://www.faitfellowship.org/how-to-apply/ to view the timeline, eligibility and application documents.